massimofasciano/mafl-rust/README.md

 - foreach and iterator (returns unit or value)
 - make builtin @id return an expression (a closure if functional) ?
 - builtin STDLIB (returns struct) ?
+- use MFEL Error type where needed instead of Rust errors

 - ref and deref (by name ?)
 - implement return continue break